-The Ministry of Finance, Banking and Postal Services and Marshalls Energy Company, Inc. management are responsible for the overall accuracy of the financial statements and their conformity with generally accepted accounting principles.
+The Project's management is responsible for the overall accuracy of the financial statements and their conformity with generally accepted accounting principles.
 In this regard, management is also responsible for establishing and maintaining effective internal control over financial reporting.

 Objectives of Internal Control over Financial Reporting